I Think We Saved Our Son’s Life Last Night

 - Inability to respond

-- Uncontrollable bodily movements- jerking
+- Uncontrollable bodily movements—jerking

 - Involuntary muscle contraction

 All but a few, really … I knew this was different from my second eldest child’s febrile seizure that she had at 18 months old.
 That one was scary, but there was something distinctly different about this.
-The one very significant difference is that the blood sugar irregularities that can cause a diabetic seizure can also cause the diabetic patient to lapse into a coma.
+The one very significant difference is that the blood sugar irregularities that can cause a diabetic seizure can also cause the patient with diabetes to lapse into a coma.

 We knew it needed to be treated as a medical emergency.
 We knew that he was either already having a seizure or that he was quickly on his way there.
 I stuck him with the rest of the remaining glucagon as my 200+lbs husband desperately fought to keep him from moving.
 We called 911.

 His eyes, like saucers, filled with terror and looked out to who-knows-where while his body danced madly and uncontrollably on the hard floor.
 In a moment of “clarity,” or at least in a moment where he realized my husband was with him, he begged for his father to keep “them” at bay.
-So my sweet husband sat there cradling my Type 1 child with his arm stretched out, warning off the invisible nurses who were attacking him with needles.
+So my sweet husband sat there cradling my type 1 child with his arm stretched out, warning off the invisible nurses who were attacking him with needles.

 Finally the glucagon began to take effect.
 He started to quiet down a bit within the folds of my husband’s strong and calming embrace.
 He asked for me and he requested to finally drink the juice box.
 I was talking to the paramedic on the emergency line at the time and decided to cancel the ambulance.